-Before we get to analyzing the content from various sources, let us review each regarding their relationship to SAP.
+Before analyzing the content from various sources, let us review each regarding their relationship to SAP.

 - Diginomica: SAP pays Diginomica.
 How much we don’t know.

-- ComputerWeekly: A fake journalistic entity that is simply the web front end for the marketing automation apparatus controlled by TechTarget.
+- ComputerWeekly: A fake journalistic entity that is simply the web front end for TechTarget’s marketing automation apparatus.
 Counts SAP as one of the many customers for its marketing automation information.
 This was covered in this article.

 This allows SAP to create an echo chamber and not to have its statements analyzed critically.
 SAP has the most advanced media manipulation apparatus that has ever existed in enterprise software.
-They are not only supported by almost all media entities but are supported by all of the major IT consultancies that have enormous SAP consulting revenues and who parrot whatever SAP says.
+They are supported by almost all media entities but are supported by all major IT consultancies that have enormous SAP consulting revenues and who parrot whatever SAP says.

-And here again, with this announcement on indirect access we have almost all of the sources were either funded by SAP or controlled by SAP (as in the case of ASUG).
+And here again, with this announcement on indirect access, we have almost all of the sources that were either funded by SAP or controlled by SAP (as in the case of ASUG).

-Now that we have established the bias of the sources available on this topic let us get into the analysis of the announcement.
+Now that we have established the bias of the sources available on this topic let us get into the announcement analysis.

 The SAP Indirect Access Announcement